inickt/cs4500-mineola-kilgore/Fish/README.md

 ### Player
 Contains all information for building a player in a Fish tournament and game system.

+#### player.rkt
+A basic implementation of a player interface using a zig-zag placement strategy and a maximin algorithm for moving penguins.

 ##### strategy.rkt
 Contains function definitions used for making basic player strategy decisions.